Elaine Shore: Biography

+In 1974, she won the Joseph Jefferson Award for Best Actress for her performance in The Sea Horse at the Ivanhoe Theatre in Chicago.

 Death

 She moved back to Washington, D.C. in 1989 to be close to her daughter and her family.
 She died of cancer on March 19, 2007, aged 78, at the Hebrew Home of Greater Washington in Rockville, Maryland.